Skip to navigation Skip to content

 • User Unavailable: for example, on holiday or no longer working in the section

-Service Officers can discuss with a Program Support Officer (PSO) or a Team Leader about when to unassign or hold a work item.
+Service Officers can discuss with Tier 1 support or a Team Leader about when to unassign or hold a work item.

 A work item will remain on hold until it is completed, reassigned or unassigned.
 Items not Held to User will remain in the work list for 48 hours before being re-allocated.

-See Escalations - Medicare Compensation Recovery for more information on reassigning and assigning.
+See Technical support and escalations - Medicare Compensation Recovery for more information on reassigning and assigning.

 9